Harold L. Ickes: After government

 Ickes had bought a working farm, Headwaters Farm, near Olney, Maryland, in 1937.
 His wife Jane managed the farm and Ickes grew flowers as a hobby.
 President Roosevelt spent occasional weekends there before the establishment of "Shangri-La", the presidential retreat now known as Camp David.

 After he resigned from the Cabinet in 1946, Ickes retired to his farm but remained active on the political scene, working as a syndicated columnist.
 In December 1945, Ickes accepted the position of executive chairman of the newly founded Independent Citizens Committee of the Arts, Sciences, and Professions (ICCASP), a group that criticized Truman's lack of fidelity to FDR's principles.
 A thousand people attended the hotel banquet that celebrated his appointment.
 He resigned on February 13, 1946, unhappy with the organization's failure to pay him the agreed-upon salary and unwilling to support the organization of a new political party to support Henry Wallace's presidential race.
+He died in 1952.